Capital Ring: North London

 The Capital Ring comprises two walks, walk 10 and 11, in North London.

 Walk 10 starts from South Kenton railway station, crosses Preston Park and passes Preston Road underground station, before reaching Fryent Country Park.
 It then heads south and east to Brent Reservoir and West Hendon where it crosses the Edgware Road, M1 motorway and A41 to reach Hendon Park, near Hendon Central Underground station.

 Walk 11 starts at Hendon Park, again following the River Brent and Mutton Brook through Hampstead Garden Suburb.
 It passes East Finchley Underground station, Cherry Tree Wood and Highgate Wood (complete with a tea shop, interpretive display, and green grassy picnic area).
 From here it passes through Queen's Wood to the Northern Line's Highgate Underground station.

 North-east London

-The Capital Ring is made up of two walks, walk 12 and 13.
+The Capital Ring here is made up of two walks, walk 12 and 13.
 Walk 12 covers Highgate to Stoke Newington, and walk 13 Stoke Newington to Hackney Wick.

 Walk 12 starts at the Priory Gardens entrance to Highgate Underground station and follows the Parkland Walk past Crouch End to Finsbury Park.
 After crossing the park it follows the New River past the Stoke Newington reservoirs.
 It then crosses Clissold Park and Abney Park Cemetery before reaching Stoke Newington railway station; Stoke Newington is also served by the 73 bus.
 Walk 13 heads east through the streets of Lower Clapton to Springfield Park before following the River Lee Navigation south through Lea Bridge to White Post Lane, near Hackney Wick railway station.